karenkv/alexa-echoconvert/README.md

   - ```build_speechlet_response(title, output, reprompt_text, should_end_session)```: builds the json for the speechlet response
   - ```build_response(session_attributes, speechlet_response)```: builds the json for the actual response
   - ```get_welcome_response()```: returns the build response for what Alexa tells the user when the invoke the skill
+    - Note: You are welcome to add to the welcome response to let Alexa give the user templates of what to ask her.
   - ```handle_session_end_request()```: returns the build response that ends the skill's session
   - ```get_..._number(intent,session)```: these return the build response to get the type of number that the user wants
   - ```on_launch(launch_request, session)```: this gets the welcome response